-The bill requires DPH, within available appropriations, to create a program giving loan reimbursement grants to health care providers.
-The program is open to DPH-licensed providers employed full-time in the state, and DPH must give awards annually, to reimburse recipients for qualifying student loan payments.
-But the program is not open to self-employed providers or sole proprietors of a professional health care practice.
+The act requires DPH, within available appropriations, to create a program that awards loan reimbursement grants to health care providers.
+The program must be open to DPH-licensed providers employed full-time in the state, but not selfemployed providers or sole proprietors of a professional health care practice.
+DPH must make awards annually, to reimburse recipients for qualifying student loan payments.

-Under the bill, the DPH commissioner must set the (1) award amounts; (2) program's eligibility requirements, which may include income guidelines; and (3) application process.
+Under the act, the DPH commissioner must set the (1) award amounts; (2) program's eligibility requirements, which may include income guidelines; and (3) application process.
 She must consider workforce shortage areas when developing the eligibility requirements.